raspberrypilearning/talk-like-a-pirate/worksheet.md

   ![Text area](images/bigger-boxes.png)

-1. Your code so far might look like this if you are using a text editor:
+1. Your code so far should look like this if you are using a text editor:

   ```html
   <html>